 Chemical pesticides can damage the soil, but the more important effects are in our own health.
 There is a reason why pesticides effectively kill pests: they are poison.
 These chemicals are poison to humans and pets too.
 Pets can accidentally ingest something that had been sprayed with pesticides, while kids who like to go down to the ground, might accidentally touch things with pesticides and put their hands in their mouths, eyes, or nose.
 Also, they eliminate species without discrimination, which means they kill even helpful insects.

 There are other ways to exterminate pests, and we do not have to use chemicals to do it.
 It is important to keep in mind that having insects in the garden does not immediately mean you have pests.
 Bees, for example, are highly regarded as the most important insects on the planet.
 They are the leading pollinators of plants, which means they also help in the growth and distribution of food for all species on earth, including humans.

 Another example of beneficial insects is the ladybugs, those pretty and very colorful bugs.
 Kids know that ladybugs are good luck.
-Well, there may be truth to that, as bed bugs can really help you in getting rid of those bad-luck-pests in your garden.
+Well, there may be truth to that, as ladybugs can really help you in getting rid of those bad-luck-pests in your garden.
 They feed on several insects like aphids and other small bugs.

 One of the first things you can do is to remove piles of leaves where pests can hide.
 Trim down weeds, remove decaying matter that pests and diseases can be living in while in your garden.
 You can also turn over the soil in your garden to break apart clumps of soil regularly.
 This will eliminate any living spaces for these insects.